yabinmeng/invdel_spark_js/README.md

 ```

 There are a few things that need to point out here:
 * For "-d <App_Input_Parameters>" part, it specifies the input parameters required by the application.
-It can take other forms to pass in the input parameters, which will talk a little bit more in the next chapter.
+It can take other forms to pass in the input parameters, which I will talk a little bit more in the next chapter.

 * For "appName=invdel" part, the string after "appName=" is the application name that was given when the jar file was uploaded to the Spark Jobserver